amarr/amarr.github.io/index.md

 * [CSUN](http://www.csun.edu/cod/conference/2018/sessions/index.php/public/presentations/view/414)

 # Interests
-I have a variety of interests including biking, traveling, and taking care of my [chow chow](https://www.google.com/search?q=black+chow+chow)
+I have a variety of interests including biking, traveling, and taking care of my [chow chow](https://www.google.com/search?q=black+chow+chow), Bobo.

 # Contact
 You can contact me via any of the following